Fruiting frontiers: what I learned from ‘The Serviceberry’

-In my work as an engineer and community partner living in Minneapolis, I often think about how systems can fail and how they can flourish.
+In both my work as an engineer and community partner in Minneapolis, I often think about how systems fail, and how they flourish.
+Especially lately.

 The seeds: how I found out about The Serviceberry

-Over these past few months, as the agonizing chaos has quieted to conversation and care, for me, mentions of one book have resolved from the chatter—Robin Wall Kimmerer’s The Serviceberry—a guidebook, of sorts, written by an indigenous doctorate in ecology, which teaches readers about what economic interactions might look like if they were based on mutualism and reciprocity rather than scarcity and consumption.
-It wasn’t until a good friend recommended it, followed by another, plus a page-through at the bookstore that I finally picked it up.
-Expecting a trail mix of poetry and biology, what I found ended up being much more: clear and actionable insights for living life well, a mirror reflecting the same values that my Bangladeshi family and upbringing in Minnesota instilled in me, and perspectives on how we can treat each other better.
+Over these past few months, as the agonizing chaos has quieted somewhat into care and conversation, mentions of a book resolved out of the storm for me: Robin Wall Kimmerer’s The Serviceberry—a guidebook, of sorts, written by an indigenous doctorate in ecology, which teaches readers about what socioeconomic interactions might look like if they were rooted in mutualism and reciprocity rather than transactions and made-up scarcity.
+It was when a good friend recommended it, followed by another, plus a page-through at the bookstore that I finally picked it up.
+Expecting poetry and biology, what I found was much more: clear and poignant wisdom for living life well, a mirror for the values my Minnesotan upbringing and Bangladeshi family instilled in me, and perspectives on how we can treat each other better.

 • The gift vs. the commodity: a berry paid for off the shelf is a transaction; a berry picked for a neighbor is a relationship—a conversation.
 One ends when the money changes hands; the other creates a cycle of reciprocity.

 • Biological mutualism: a bee doesn’t “steal” nectar; it carries life to the next flower.
-For plants and trees, in their immobility, the bee enables a sort of mobility.
-In nature, mutualistic interactions like these aren’t altruistic accidents, but rather a kind of circuitry—efficient exchanges that serve a broader system—sustaining the entire forest, for example.
+For plants and trees, in their immobility, the bee enables a form of movement.
+In nature, mutualistic interactions like these aren’t accidents of altruism, but rather a kind of circuitry—efficient exchanges that serve the broader system, sustaining an entire forest, for example.

 • Circulating surplus: in nature, “surplus” is circulated, not a hoarded profit; it’s a gift that must be shared before it rots.
-In a commodity economy, we may “buffer” (hoard) resources to mitigate risk and create security based on artificial scarcity.
-In a gift economy, the “throughput” (the circulation of berries or skills) is the security.
+In a commodity economy, we may “buffer” (hoard) resources to mitigate risk and create a sense of security based on a sense of scarcity.
+But in a gift economy, the “throughput” (the circulation of berries or skills) is the security.
 Abundance isn’t the amount of fruit on the tree; it’s the efficiency with which that fruit moves through the community.
 If the berries stay on the branch or are hoarded by a few, they rot—the system falters.
 If they move, the community is fed, seeds are spread, and the system grows.

 • From tragedy to triumph: We are often taught the Tragedy of the Commons—the idea that shared resources will inevitably be depleted by individual greed.
-Kimmerer flips this: when we shift from “consumer” to “community member,” the Commons becomes an Abundance of Community.
-Look at public libraries: they are a prime example of this collective trust.
-They don’t go empty because people “take” books; they stay full because the community values the cycle of borrowing and returning.
-What other forms can this take?
+Kimmerer flips this: when we shift from a “consumer” to “community member” mindset, the places around us become niches for reciprocation.
+Look at public libraries: they are prime examples of communal accountability and shared abundance.
+They don’t go empty because people “take” books; they cycle and stay full because people jointly value the resource.
+What other forms might a system like this take?

-Cycles of reciprocity show up in countless ways, but especially in two from my life that feel especially relevant to me right now:
+Cycles of reciprocity show up in countless ways, but especially in two from my life that feel especially relevant right now:

 • The Bengali table: While growing up, and to this day, the concept of barkat (collective prosperity) has been in the underlying code of our family’s operating system, and of the families’ around us.
-My parents never cooked for just four people; they cooked for six, thinking often about the family members, friends, and neighbors around us—our village.
+My parents never cooked for just four people; they cooked for six or more, regularly thinking about the family members, friends, and neighbors around us—the village.

-• Minneapolis winters: Here in Minnesota, the Serviceberry (or Juneberry) is one of the first signs of life after a long winters.
+• Minneapolis winters: Here in Minnesota, the serviceberry is one of the first signs of life after a long winter.
 Like the Bengali diaspora, it is hardy, deep-rooted, and generous.
-As the snow thaws, I see the idea of a “gift economy” persist in my communities as it has through rallies for George Floyd, the COVID pandemic, and ICE activity: neighbors help pay each others’ rent, provide food and supplies through mutual aid networks, donate money, shovel each other out, and share garden harvests.
-We realize that, especially in a harsh conditions—whether social, environmental, or economic—we survive through collective care, not selfish silos.
+As the snow thaws, I see the “gift economy” practices persist in my community as it has through George Floyd protests, the COVID pandemic, and ICE raids: neighbors provide food and supplies through mutual aid networks, help pay each others’ rent, donate to funds, shovel each other out, and share garden harvests.
+We have each others’ backs realizing that, especially in harsh conditions—whether social, environmental, or economic—we survive through collective care, not selfish silos.

 How do we apply “serviceberry logic” to our daily lives?

-• The “plus-one” protocol: try to prepare a little more than you need—whether it’s food, time, or resources—keeping an eye out for those in need of our surpluses.
+• The “plus-one” protocol: try to give or prepare a little more than you need to—whether it’s food, time, or resources—keeping an eye out for those who can benefit from our surpluses.

 • Return the Tupperware full: In Bengali culture, you try not to return an empty container.
-This turns a one-time gift into a perpetual cycle of connections.
+This turns a one-time gift into a perpetual cycle of homemade happiness.

-• The open-source life and a teaching mindset: our knowledge can be thought of as our most valuable fruit.
-Dedicating time to teaching others a craft without a paywall or sharing a skill isn’t giving away your competitive edge; it’s a way to upgrade the entire community’s operating system.
+• The open-source life and a teaching mindset: knowledge can be thought of as the most valuable fruit we can offer.
+Dedicating time to teaching others a craft or skill without a paywall isn’t giving away your edge; it’s a way to upgrade the entire community’s operating system.

 Conclusions: The Honorable Harvest

-This book helped me recognize the possibility for a world where, by applying “serviceberry ethics” in daily life though acts however small or large, we might shift our collective operations from transaction and consumption-based to more conversation and circulation-based.
+This book helped me recognize the possibility for a world where, by applying “serviceberry ethics” in daily life though acts however large or small, we might shift our collective operations from transaction and consumption-based to more conversation and circulation-based.
 While the world will never rely entirely on “gifting,” I think cultivating it in the places we can is a step in the right direction.
-Our resources shouldn’t remain as stagnant pools, fenced in, but rather flowing river systems that nurture the life around them as much as they can—and as much as we let them.
-I’m with Kimmerer; let’s avoid trying to “own” the harvest and learn to better honor the cycles that feed us all.
+Our resources shouldn’t remain as stagnant pools, fenced in, but rather flowing rivers that nurture the life around them as much as they can—and as much as we let them.
+I’m with Kimmerer in that we should avoid trying to “own” the harvest and learn to better honor the cycles that feed us all.

 Thanks for reading.

-Click through for more of my notes on books, the Stand with Minnesota Donation Directory, and a little bonus for reading this far.
+Click through for more of my notes on books, the Stand with Minnesota Donation Directory, and a little bonus for making it to this point.

 Thoughts?